 Tessa Hulls is an artist/writer/adventurer who is fascinated by the concept of home.
-Having grown up as the daughter of two first-generation immigrants who landed in a tiny town of 350 people, she spent her formative years reading her way through the public library and roaming alone through the hills, and this love of solitude and forward motion informs much of her creative practice.
+As the daughter of two first-generation immigrants who landed in a tiny town of 350 people, she spent her formative years reading her way through the public library and roaming alone through the hills, and this love of solitude and forward motion informs much of her creative practice.
 Her restlessness has joyously dragged her across all seven continents, and her travels have led to everything from bartending in Antarctica to painting murals in Ghana to hosting book clubs in Denali National Park.
 After a 5,000 mile solo bike ride from Southern California to Maine in 2011, Tessa realized that for her, home means base camp: it's the staging ground she returns to between expeditions, and Tessa lives a semi-nomadic seasonal lifestyle that allows her to conduct creative field research in exceedingly remote places.

 While in Seattle, Tessa is a compulsive genre hopper and has worked in various capacities as an illustrator, cartoonist, editor, performer, chef, muralist, conductor of social experiments, painter, writer, and teacher for The Henry Art Gallery, On the Boards, The Seattle Art Museum, The Project Room, Washington Ensemble Theater, Vermillion, 826 Seattle, Annex Theater, Microsoft Research, Lit Crawl, Hugo House, Sprout Seattle, Canoe Social Club, City Arts, Smoke Farm, Cafe Nordo, The Breadline Performance Series, and others.
 She has received grants from Washington Artist Trust, the Seattle Office of Arts and Culture, and 4Culture and is currently in the middle of a multi-year graphic novel project exploring loss of language, cultural divides, immigration, mental illness, mixed race identity, mother/daughter relationships and the American fasciation with the frontier as told through the life story of her maternal grandmother, Sun Yi.

 Tessa also writes narrative vignettes about the hopes, dreams, longings and fears of Honeybucket portable toilets, and when not in Seattle, she can often be found (or deliberately not found) in Alaska.